damico-kevien/tax-code-helper/README.md

 # tax-code-helper
-Utility for retrieve date of birth and age from tax code
+Utility to retrieve date of birth and age from tax code